instadeepai/awesome-marl/README.md

 # Awesome MARL: [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 There has been substantial growth in the field of Multi-Agent Reinforcemnt Learning (MARL) in recent years.
-MARL covers a wide variety of problem fields with are constantly in state of flux.
+MARL covers a wide variety of problem fields which are constantly in a state of flux.

 This is a collection of review papers for MARL and evaluation methods for RL in general.
 We sort papers by publication date and survey subtopic.
-Any additions to this repo are welcome
+Any additions to this repo are welcome.
+Although our current focus is more on evaluation, this repository aims to include all relevant subtopics related to MARL.

 ## Overview
 * [Survey Papers](https://github.com/siddarthsingh1/MARL-literature)
 * [Research Papers](https://github.com/siddarthsingh1/MARL-literature)